espresso tools and accessories on a table with a white background

 Below, I’ve shared the gadgets I personally use to pull the best shots possible.
 For clarity, I’ve organized the list into three categories:

-Overview: The Essential Barista tools
+Overview: The Essential barista tools

-Must-have (Jump directly ⬇️)
+Must-have Accessories (Jump directly ⬇️)

 • Knock-box